For me, it was the realization of a 5 decade dream.

-"The problem with quotes on the Internet is that you can never know if they are genuine."
+"The trouble with quotes on the Internet, is that you can never know if they are genuine."

 I wanted a daily driver that would get good gas mileage, be able to easily get out of the way of traffic, have a decent amount of storage space, go at least 200k miles before a major rebuild, and also be capable of taking to a race track.

 I bought mine because my wife finally talked me into it I'm a cheap SOB when it comes to myself but will do anything for my family.

 But really it's because I've always loved Corvettes.
 I don't know why but for some reason they just light a fire in me.
 I love the look, the sound and the feeling of driving them.
 There's something magical about looking out over that hood and those fenders with an open road in front of you and the roar of the exhaust in your ears.

 Because I'm the kind of guy that needs to be busy.
 I had to sell my horses and hobby ranch when we moved from MN to AZ.
 Had the money and my wife suggested I get myself a new one.
 I had a C4 when we were dating and was always working on it.
 Wife loved that one and she really likes the GS.

 Kind of a hard question to answer for myself.

 First of all my main hobby/interest over the last 35 years has been as a motorcyclist.